ElmoreV/TaskPlanner_javareact/Erger.md

 - :green_heart: Not being able to drag multiple items at once in the planned view - 30m - gefixt
 - :blue_heart: In the weekly view: hide completed tasks is always unchecked - 2m - gefixt
 - :yellow_heart: Not being able to remove items from the weekly list on the weekly list: 4m - gefixt
+- :orange_heart: Not being able to edit task text on the weekly view - 3m - gefixt